 The web is a rich source of data from which you can extract various types of insights and findings.
-In this chapter, you will learn how to get data from the web, whether it be stored in files or in HTML.
+In this chapter, you will learn how to get data from the web, whether it is stored in files or in HTML.
 You'll also learn the basics of scraping and parsing web data.Importing flat files from the web50 xpImporting flat files from the web: your turn!100 xpOpening and reading flat files from the web100 xpImporting non-flat files from the web100 xpHTTP requests to import files from the web50 xpPerforming HTTP requests in Python using urllib100 xpPrinting HTTP request results in Python using urllib100 xpPerforming HTTP requests in Python using requests100 xpScraping the web in Python50 xpParsing HTML with BeautifulSoup100 xpTurning a webpage into data using BeautifulSoup: getting the text100 xpTurning a webpage into data using BeautifulSoup: getting the hyperlinks100 xp

-In this chapter, you will push further on your knowledge of importing data from the web.
-You will learn the basics of extracting data from APIs, gain insight on the importance of APIs and practice getting data from them with dives into the OMDB and Library of Congress APIs.Introduction to APIs and JSONs50 xpPop quiz: What exactly is a JSON?50 xpLoading and exploring a JSON100 xpPop quiz: Exploring your JSON50 xpAPIs and interacting with the world wide web50 xpPop quiz: What's an API?50 xpAPI requests100 xpJSON–from the web to Python100 xpChecking out the Wikipedia API100 xp
+In this chapter, you will gain a deeper understanding of how to import data from the web.
+You will learn the basics of extracting data from APIs, gain insight on the importance of APIs, and practice extracting data by diving into the OMDB and Library of Congress APIs.Introduction to APIs and JSONs50 xpPop quiz: What exactly is a JSON?50 xpLoading and exploring a JSON100 xpPop quiz: Exploring your JSON50 xpAPIs and interacting with the world wide web50 xpPop quiz: What's an API?50 xpAPI requests100 xpJSON–from the web to Python100 xpChecking out the Wikipedia API100 xp